 As a traditionalist in medium we were surprised to see colorful images using straw from The Straw Shop!

-Continuing her passion further, in 2017, she released her popular Himmeli Book shown below, in English!
+Continuing her passion further, in 2017, she released her popular Himmeli Book shown below, in English, now out of print!

 Some people marvel at her creations and ask her how long they took to make.
 She answers, “It is unnecessary to ask how long it takes to make the himmel.
 The key is not the goal but the journey”.